-- Registration: Sailfish Services assists students with registration issues such as answering questions about the online registration process, explaining registration holds, and printing copies of schedules.
+- Registration: Sailfish Services assists students with registration issues such as answering questions about the online registration process, taking payments, clearing past-due balances, explaining registration holds, and printing copies of schedules.

 - Transcripts: Students may request official and unofficial PBA transcripts at Sailfish Services.
-Official transcripts may also be ordered online at www.getmytranscript.com.
+Transcripts may also be ordered online at www.getmytranscript.com.

 Student Accounts is located on the first floor of Sachs Hall, to the right of the main entrance.
 Office personnel are available to assist students and parents with: